GodsonUkwuoma/python/README.md

-# This will be my python proects
+# This will be my python projects